 Departments should document the results of the baseline analysis, including a summary of key insights, proposed changes, and supporting data.
-These should accompany the budget submissions to be made to both the provincial treasuries and National Treasury.
+These should accompany the budget submission to the National Treasury.

-It is important to note that a similar exercise should be conducted by provincial treasuries and National Treasury provincial budget analysts to counter findings and recommendations.
+It is important to note that a similar exercise will be conducted by budget analysts to counter findings and recommendations.